datacarpentry/datacarpentry.github.io/_posts/2016-12-05-moore-report.md

 effective and reproducible research.

-In year one we focused on building the foundation to scale to run more workshops and train instructors, develop materials in new domains, maintain existing lessons and support our instructor community.
+In year one the focus was on building the foundation to scale to run more workshops and train instructors, develop materials in new domains, maintain existing lessons and support our instructor community.
 We also are working to establish Data Carpentry with Software Carpentry as sustainable organizations.
-We'll continue these activities in year two and and also work on scaling to reach more learners throughout the world!
+We'll continue these activities in year two and and also work on scaling to reach and engage with more learners and instructors throughout the world!